Enso21/Stories/docs/markdown/ryan-quotes.md

 > Me: Is this a RyanMD moment?
 >
 > Ryan: Well, yes, but RyanMD is not 0% accurate.
 It's accurate at least some time, otherwise it wouldn't exist.

+> Only half of them are getting a bear.
+It's a bear eat bear world.